 To get the information we need in the coming sections, we want to set up a Facebook Business Manager account.

 - Click Create Account.

-- Your Business and Account Name > Enter a desired name (Note: If you have multiple business pages on Facebook that you’ll manage, you should enter a name that encompasses all of those pages, like a Parent company name for example.).
+- Your Business and Account Name > Enter the desired name (Note: If you have multiple business pages on Facebook that you’ll manage, you should enter a name that encompasses all of those pages, like a Parent company name for example.).

 - Your Name > This can be the same as the name used in the previous step or it can be your personal name if it’s only you managing the account.

 - Your Business Email > Enter an email that your whole team has access to or if this is just for you to personally manage, you can enter your business email here.

 - Click Next.

 - Fill in your business information and click Submit.

 - From the Facebook Business Manager home screen, click Add Page.